Topics Map > Online Instruction > Designing Online Courses

 This document is part of a larger collection of documents on online instruction from the Center for Teaching, Learning and Mentoring's Instructional Resources KnowledgeBase.
 See more online instruction documents from that collection.

 Assessments are fundamental to the learning experience.
 They are the tools by which the instructor measures the degree to which the students have achieved the stated learning objectives of a course, unit, or content.
-Assessments may take many forms; for example, they might include instructor assessment of the student, student self-assessment, and peer assessment.
+Assessments may take many forms, including instructor assessment of the student, student self-assessment, and peer assessment.
 Instructors are encouraged to include a variety of assessment methods, such as quizzes or exams, papers, projects, online discussions, journals, case studies, or presentations—to name a few.

 Why it is important

 Assessment is important for both online course instructors and their students.
-Without assessments, online instructors would have a difficult time determining whether or not their students have achieved mastery of the course content.
+Without assessments, online instructors would have difficulty determining whether or not their students have achieved mastery of the course content.
 Thus, assessments are a critical component of the online course, to which instructors should devote considerable planning and development time.
 From the online student’s perspective, assessments help them gauge the level and quality of their learning.
-Knowing which learning objectives or competencies they have fully mastered and which they still need to work on provides students with important feedback and identifies opportunities for improvement.
+Knowing which learning objectives or competencies they have fully mastered and still need to work on provides students with important feedback and identifies opportunities for improvement.

 How to put it into practice